-- SCHOOL CLOSURE UPDATES: Our school building will be closed indefinitely and distance learning will be in effect instead.
+- SCHOOL CLOSURE UPDATES: Our school building will be closed indefinitely (definitely through the end of the 2019-20 school year) and distance learning will be in effect instead.
 Please do not send your children to school.

-- SPECIAL EDUCATION & 504 SERVICES: We will continue to meet the needs of children with IEPs and 504s during Distance Learning.
-For example, we are talking with our speech therapists, occupational therapist, and mental health therapist to put together a plan for supporting children virtually.
-The Special Education guides will be modifying classroom assignments, as well as continue their supports.
-If your children qualify for these services, you will receive more information about your individual situation by 3/27.
-You can email Katie at firstname.lastname@example.org if you have any questions.
-Please contact email@example.com if you have not heard anything by the end of day on 3/27.
+- SPECIAL EDUCATION & 504 SERVICES: We are continuing to meet the needs of children with IEPs and 504s during Distance Learning.
+Speech therapy, occupational therapy, and mental health therapy are continuing virtually.
+The Special Education guides are modifying classroom assignments, as well as continuing direct instruction.
+You can email Katie at email@example.com if you have any questions.

 - ACCESS TO FOOD: Information about how to access free food can be found here.

 - TUITION: We are kindly asking that families continue to pay tuition (both for families that do not qualify for free Pre-K and for infants and toddlers in El Oso).
 Our goal is to continue to pay 100% of our staff members, including our hourly employees.
 Our staff are working very hard to support Distance Learning, and we need the planned revenue from tuition to continue paying out our wages on the expected schedule to support our staff and their families.
 If your financial situation changes and your family can no longer afford tuition, please reach out to firstname.lastname@example.org or (512) 666-7187.
 Unfortunately, our expenses do not change in the event of school closure, but our revenue is negatively impacted.
 Thank you for partnering with us during this difficult time!